Buying Guide

 Edge Support

-Strong edge support means you can use the full surface of the mattress without feeling like you might roll off.
-This matters for couples who need every inch of sleeping space and for anyone who sits on the edge of the bed regularly.
-Hybrid mattresses with reinforced coil perimeters offer the best edge support.
+Strong edge support means you can use the full surface without feeling like you might roll off.
+This matters for couples who need every inch of sleeping space and for anyone who sits on the edge of the bed.
+Hybrid mattresses with reinforced coil perimeters perform best here.
+All-foam mattresses tend to compress more at the edges.

 Durability